 Choose Proper Footwear

 Wearing comfortable and properly fitting footwear is crucial for foot health.
-Avoid tight shoes that can cause friction and pressure points leading to blisters and sores.
+Avoid tight shoes that can cause friction and pressure points leading to infected wounds like blisters and sores.
 Shoes with adequate arch support and cushioning can help take pressure off certain areas of your feet and reduce the risk of foot injuries.

 If you have diabetes, there are specialized diabetic shoes that can provide added protection against foot injuries.
 Diabetic shoes are designed to minimize pressure points, reduce friction, and accommodate foot deformities.